oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ParallelPatterns/PrefixSum/README.md

         Usage: PrefixSum <exponent> <seed>

-where

-an exponent is a positive number.
+Where an exponent is a positive number.
 The according length of the sequence is 2**exponent.

-seed is the seed used by the random generator to generate the randomness.
+Seed is the seed used by the random generator to generate the randomness.

 The sample offloads the computation to GPU and then performs the verification of the results in the CPU.
 The results are verified if yk = yk-1 + xk the original compared.
 If the results are matched, and